jkroening/movie-tools/README.md

 This sortDVDqueue.py and sortInstantqueue.py scripts are deprecated.
 Now use chooseMovie.py to add movies to your database and to select a movie and use removeMovie.py to remove a movie from your database after you've watched it.

-chooseMovie.py is a command line interface that gives you the ability to filter your queue by up to 2 genres and the displayed results are sorted by your predicted rating on Netflix.
-The script also searches online streaming services and displays which services you might be able to stream the movie on, if any.
+chooseMovie.py is a command line interface that gives you the ability to filter your queue by up to 2 genres and the displayed results are sorted by your predicted rating on Netflix, displaying on which streaming services the movie might be available.

+addMovies.py processes your Netflix queue (by reading input HTML files you create) and adds those movies to your database with their streaming availability across multiple services: Netflix, Hulu Plus, Amazon Prime, Crackle, Epix, ...

 Input requires copy and pasting an html block from the netflix site into a file called queue_body.html.
 Please refer to the header section of chooseMovie.py for implementation details.

+Other requirements include:
+  - a configuration file located in config/config.csv containing an API key for The Movie Database (see config/config_EXAMPLE.csv)
+  - a JSON database skeleton with schema as laid out in databases/movies_db_EXAMPLE.json
+  - input HTML files for your DVD queue, Saved Movies queue, and My List (streaming queue) -- see comments in addMovies.py